Cloudy030/cs551q_solo/README.md

 ~~~
 python3 manage.py shop_data
 ~~~
+In the shop-related data generated, Faker and Random are used to create customers, carts, orders and lineitems.
+In this web application, admin and staff accounts can also order and purchase video games through the web application.
+So all registered users using any account types can place random numbers of orders  and purchase random number of video games.

 ## Starting the server
 For starting the server in local machine, run the following command in terminal: